gprasad125/dsc180b/README.md

 [Gokul's Q1 codebase](https://github.com/gprasad125/dsc180a_project)

-This project continues the work by exploring the same topic through the lens of a Large Language Model (LLM) like GPT-3.
+This project continues the work by exploring the same topic through the lens of a Large Language Model (LLM).

 ## Necessary Configurations: